Chief of the Air Staff Leadership Conference

 Banner for the Conference 2022, featuring a medical team working with a patient.

-The 2022 Chief of Air Staff’s Leadership Conference will take place on 21st September 2022 and will once again be delivered virtually, creating greater opportunity for attendance whether you are working remotely, at your home base or on operations overseas.
-The Conference will include a mix of pre-recorded sessions and live discussion and debate from world-class military and civilian presenters.
+The 2022 Chief of Air Staff’s Leadership Conference will took place on 21st September 2022 and was delivered virtually, creating greater opportunity for attendance whether you are working remotely, at your home base or on operations overseas.
+The Conference included a mix of pre-recorded sessions and live discussion and debate from world-class military and civilian presenters.

 • Trust in self